nickarms/100-days-of-code/r1-log.md

 ### R1D55
 Tired AF and leg twitching.
 Falling asleep coding tonight.
 More fun with JQuery setters but couldn't continue another minute. https://twitter.com/sirnixalot/status/970919090201157632

+### R1D56
+Adding and removing HTML elements with JQuery.
+Still waiting to get to the part where it talks about APIs but the syntax is making a ton ore sense now which is rad. https://twitter.com/sirnixalot/status/971267228992724992